 Language is

 one of the most amazing things that we are capable of.
+It may even be that we Homo sapiens are the

 only creature on the planet that have it.